Tardiness: Characteristics of tardy people

+Many people who struggle with tardiness might have ADHD, OCD, or another condition that forces them into tardiness.

 Ethnic stereotypes

 There are several stereotypes that attribute tardiness to certain cultures.

-Those may be due to polychronic time.

 African time is the perceived cultural tendency toward a more relaxed attitude to time among Africans both in Africa and abroad.
-It is generally used in a pejorative and racist sense about tardiness in appointments, meetings, and events, but it also includes the more leisurely, relaxed, and less rigorously-scheduled lifestyle found in African countries, especially as opposed to the more clock-bound pace of daily life in Western countries.
+It is generally used in a pejorative and racist sense about tardiness in appointments, meetings, and events.

 CP Time (from "Colored People's Time") is a dated American expression similarly referring to a stereotype of African Americans as frequently being late.

 "Fiji Time" is a local saying in Fiji to refer to the habit of tardiness and the slow pace on the island, and the term is widely used by tourist focused businesses both in advertising and products and souvenirs.